BigIdeasForum/bigideasforum.github.io/_posts/2018/2018-02-22-cutting-edge-technology.md

 ---
 layout: post
-title:  "Cutting Edge Technology (MIT) "
+title:  Cutting Edge Technology (MIT)
-subtitle: "The New Way of Making Things"
+subtitle: The New Way of Making Things
 date:   2018-02-22 19:00:00
 categories: MarkH
 tags: [Other Technologies]